mrMIK3/firmware/README.md

 - Assets: Includes a NFC Rick Roll link
 - Assets: Includes New Dolphin Animations: [Rick Roll, Matrix & Swim animations (By qqMajiKpp)], [Rukamon 2x and Agumon animations (By Syrius)], [Mew (By Arkaivos)], [Eye of the Flipper (By Kuronons)], [Shodan (By qqMajiKpp)], [Sirene & The Witch (By Haseo)], [Dino & A New Hope (By Haseo)] & [Earth Arcadia (By Kuronons)]
 - Assets: Includes sample Music Player tunes
-- Assets: Includes sample SubGHz assets for Crosswalk, Handicap Doors, Sextoys, Tesla Charge Port and Unitree Go1 Robot Dog
+- Assets: Includes sample SubGHz assets for Crosswalk, Handicap Doors, Sextoys, Tesla Charge Port, and Unitree Go1 Robot Dog
 - Assets: Includes Sonic Screw Driver sound for the Wav Player
 - Assets: Running DolphinRestorer.fap on new install will auto-level to the end of Level 2.
 - BadUSB: Added ignore DUCKY_LANG cmd to retain compatibility with existing scripts [(Thanks to v1nc)](https://github.com/v1nc/flipperzero-firmware)